PS City of Ashland: History

 City of Ashland was built in 1883 and owned by the Superior Lumber Company, located in Ashland.
 The ship primarily was used for timber rafting.
 As timber was harvested around the Bad River area of Wisconsin, the logs would collect near the shore, where City of Ashland would pick them up and tow them in rafts to the sawmill in Ashland.
 The ship was a common sight around the Chequamegon Bay area.

 On August 8, 1887, City of Ashland was returning to Ashland while pulling a raft of logs.
 At a point about three nautical miles (5.5 km) northeast of Washburn, Wisconsin, a fire was discovered at the rear of the pilothouse.
 The entire ship was engulfed in flames within minutes.
 Hundreds of people lined the shore to view the emergency.
 As the flames quickly began to consume almost the entire ship, the crew had no choice but to jump into the cold water of Lake Superior.
 Several ships came to their rescue, including Cyclone and S. B. Barker.
 Most of her crew survived, but crewman Fred Ebert drowned.

-The origin of the fire remains a mystery.
-The ship's wreck remains under the waters of Lake Superior.
+The origin of the fire remains a mystery and the ship's wreck remains under the waters of Lake Superior.